 Here are an overview of some of the new key features:

-Students complete a series of rounds within an Adaptive task
+Students complete 3 rounds of practice within an Adaptive task

 Each time a student gets a question correct, they collect a star.

-To complete a round, students will be required to answer three questions correctly.
+To complete a round, students will be required to answer certain number of questions correctly.

 To complete the entire Adaptive task, students will need to collect 9-24 stars, depending on the length of the subtopic.